vineet-codes/ticketing-app/readme.md

 > const url = 'http://ingress-nginx-controller.ingress-nginx.svc.cluster.local';

 Difficult to remember, we can setup a `external name service`.
 This is not neccessary.
 We do this to avoid remembering the above monstrosity.

+### Common npm package to share resuable functionality between services

+- common is a npm package called `@vstix/common` which other services use
+- compile to normal js and a type definition file